 Pleurotus ostreatus, is a common edible known for its oyster-shaped cap.
 One of the first things you should look for when trying to identify this mushroom is the presence of decurrent gills.

 Decurrent means that the gills are attached to and run directly down the stem.
-Take a look at the close up to the right.
+Take a look at the close-up.
 Can you see how they run into and down the stem?

 Other identification features: